What is the Erasmus+ study mobility program?

 The Erasmus National Agency will send an automatic communication with the request to complete the Individual End of Stay Report online.

-Request for recognition of CFU obtained abroad (being updated)
+Request for recognition of CFU credits obtained abroad

-To have the activities carried out during the mobility period recognized, it is necessary to start a dedicated procedure within _ months of your return – detailed HERE (link to the recognition page) – by sending to outgoing@erasmus.sm the dedicated form and attaching the latest version of the Learning Agreement and the Transcript of Records.
+To have the activities carried out during the mobility period recognised, a dedicated procedure must be started within _ months of your return – by sending an email to outgoing@erasmus.sm the dedicated form and attaching the latest version of the Learning Agreement and the Transcript of Records (being updated).

 La vote conversion reported abroad occurs through a comparison between the ECTS (European Credit Transfer System) grade scale of the course of study to which they belong and that of the course of study attended abroad.